Saskatchewan: Sports

-Historically, Saskatchewan has been one of the strongest curling provinces.
-Teams from Saskatchewan have finished in the top three places at 38 briers and top two places in women's championships.
-Notable curlers from Saskatchewan include Sandra Schmirler, Ernie Richardson, and Vera Pezer.
-In a 2019 TSN poll, experts ranked Schmirler's Saskatchewan team, which won a gold medal at the 1998 Olympics, as the greatest women's team in Canada's history.
+Curling is the province's official sport and, historically, Saskatchewan has been one of the strongest curling provinces.
+Teams from Saskatchewan have won seven Canadian men's championships, five world men's championships, thirteen Canadian women's championships, and four world women's championships.
+Notable curlers from Saskatchewan include Ernie Richardson, Joyce McKee, Vera Pezer, Rick Folk, Sandra Schmirler, and Ben Hebert.
+In a 2019 poll conducted by The Sports Network (TSN), experts ranked Schmirler's Saskatchewan team, which won the gold medal at the 1998 Olympics, as the greatest women's team in Canada's history.